netdata/netdata/docs/netdata-agent/sizing-netdata-agents/ram-requirements.md

 | nodes currently received             |    nodes collected    |   512 KiB    |         Structures and reception buffers         |
 | nodes currently sent                 |    nodes collected    |   512 KiB    |         Structures and dispatch buffers          |

-These numbers vary depending on name length, the number of dimensions per instance and per context, the number and length of the labels added, the number of Machine Learning models maintained and similar parameters.
+These numbers vary depending on metric name length, the average number of dimensions per instance and per context, the number and length of the labels added, the number of database tiers configured, the number of Machine Learning models maintained per metric and similar parameters.
 For most use cases, they represent the worst case scenario, so you may find out Netdata actually needs less than that.

 Each metric currently being collected needs (1 index + 20 collection + 5 ml) = 26 KiB.
 When it stops being collected, it needs 1 KiB (index).